GeoEngineers/react-express-eb-starter/README.md

 # :construction: WORK IN PROGRESS :construction:

-# Express-React App with Elastic Beanstalk Template
+# Express Server with React front end and easy Elastic Beanstalk deployment

 Please fork this repo to get started.